 It’s time for an upgrade to ensure compliance with 2018 physician documentation requirements.
 This is especially important in light of the possible changes to documentation CMS is proposing for evaluation and management (E&M) codes.

-In this session, coding expert Melody Irvine will discuss the CMS Proposed Policy, Payment, and Quality Provisions Changes to the Medicare Physician Fee Schedule for Calendar Year 2018 factsheet.
+In this session, coding expert Melody Irvine will discuss the CMS Proposed Policy.
 She will also discuss CMS’s proposed E&M code changes.
 She will outline the specific areas CMS is looking at for documentation and how the new focus will affect future provider documentation.

 E&M codes are always on the OIG Workplan, and you want to be able to protect your institution from unnecessary audits.
 After attending this session, you’ll be equipped to educate your team on possible trouble areas: spots where there is or could be over-coding of encounters.
 And you’ll be an expert at spotting cloned-looking documentation that could send up a red flag with the feds.